University of Florida word mark

 Progress Report FAQs

 Principal Investigators (PIs) on sponsored projects are responsible for the management and conduct of sponsored activities.
 As part of that responsibility, PIs are required to understand and comply with the technical/programmatic reporting requirements of their awards, which involves becoming familiar with reporting due dates, formats, templates, and any online submission portals.
-Every sponsor generally requires a technical report, so acceptance of sponsored funding will result in the requirement to submit a report(s) to the sponsor based on a predetermined time period.
+All sponsors generally require a technical report, so acceptance of sponsored funding will result in the requirement to submit a report(s) to the sponsor at a predetermined time.

 For progress reports that require the signature of an Authorized Official, or submission by an Authorized Official through a sponsor portal, please send the progress report/progress report information and UFIRST award ID to ufawards@ufl.edu and a member of the DSP Award Team will review and reach out to you within 2 business days.